 We are independent, not for profit, and use all our efforts and resources towards creating positive outcomes for people and communities affected or impacted by sport.
 Our work is underpinned by the Sporting Chance Principles, a set of principles that we work towards the promotion and fulfilment of.

-Information about our policies and procedures, including with regard to complaints and grievances is available under policies.
+Further information about our governance, including our Code of Conduct, policies and procedures, and with regard to complaints and grievances is available under policies.